nas5w/nas5w/README.md

 ### About

 I'm a senior UI engineer at Microsoft.
-Previously, I worked on modernizing government software systems with the [U.S. Digital Service](https://usds.gov)!
-In my spare time (very little these days!)
-I write blog posts and make videos about front-end tech.
+Previously, I worked on modernizing government software systems with the [U.S. Digital Service](https://usds.gov).
+In my spare time, you'll find me writing blog posts, newsletters, and contributing to open source.

 ### Stuff I work on